In this article, we are going to show you, How to use the Exclusion Tab while extracting the Noun Phrases using SSIS Term Extraction Transformation.

 Configure Exclusion Tab in SSIS Term Extraction Transformation

 SELECT [Player Information] FROM [Term Extraction Transformation Source]

-STEP 4: Click on columns tab to verify the columns.
-In this tab we can uncheck the unwanted columns also.
+STEP 4: Click on the columns tab to verify the columns.

 The default configuration of a Term Extraction Transformation is to redirect error rows.
 You can get rid of this warning by connecting the error output or by changing the default behavior to Ignore Failure or Fail Component.
 Let’s change to Ignore Failure